 LMWS, LLC ("Latitude Margaritaville Watersound JV") was formed in 2019, when the Company entered into a JV agreement to develop a 55+ active adult residential community in Bay County, Florida.
 Construction is underway on customer homes.
 The town square amenities opened in June 2023.
-As of September 30, 2023, the Latitude Margaritaville Watersound JV had 632 homes under contract and has completed 865 home sale transactions of the total estimated 3,500 homes planned in the community.
-As of September 30, 2023 and December 31, 2022, the Company's investment in the unconsolidated Latitude Margaritaville Watersound JV was \$49.7 million and \$33.2 million, respectively, which includes the net present value of the land contribution, cash contributions, additional completed infrastructure improvements and equity in income, less the pro-rata return of land contribution.
-The Company continues to have a performance obligation to provide agreed upon infrastructure improvements in the vicinity of the contributed land, which will be recognized over time as improvements are completed.
-As of September 30, 2023, the Company completed \$8.0 million of the agreed upon infrastructure improvements.
-As of September 30, 2023 and December 31, 2022, the Company owned a 50.0% voting interest in the JV.
+As of September 30, 2023 March 31, 2024, the Latitude Margaritaville Watersound JV had 632 homes under contract and has completed 865,118 home sale transactions of the total estimated 3,500 homes planned in the community.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company's investment in the unconsolidated Latitude Margaritaville Watersound JV was \$49.7 million \$53.8 million and \$33.2 million \$49.0 million, respectively, which includes the net present value of the land contribution, cash contributions, additional completed infrastructure improvements and equity in income, less the pro-rata return of land contribution.
+The contribution and other distributions.
+During the three months ended March 31, 2024 and 2023, the Company continues to have a performance obligation to provide agreed upon infrastructure improvements in received \$4.1 million and \$1.6 million, respectively, of cash distributions from the vicinity of the contributed land, which will be recognized over time as improvements are completed.
+JV.
+As of September 30, 2023 March 31, 2024, the Company completed \$8.0 million \$8.4 million of the \$9.2 million total agreed upon infrastructure improvements.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 50.0% voting interest in the JV.
 The Company's unimproved land contribution and agreed upon infrastructure improvements are being returned at an average of \$10,000 per home, as each home is sold by the JV.

-Per the JV agreement, the Company, as lender, has provided interest-bearing financing in the form of a \$ 10.0 million secured revolving promissory note (the "Latitude JV Note") to the Latitude Margaritaville Watersound JV, as borrower, to finance the development of the pod-level, non-spine infrastructure.
-As of September 30, 2023 and December 31, 2022, there was no balance outstanding on the Latitude JV Note.
+Per the JV agreement, the Company, as lender, has provided interest-bearing financing in the form of a \$10.0 million secured revolving promissory note (the "Latitude JV Note") to the Latitude Margaritaville Watersound JV, as borrower, to finance the development of the pod-level, non-spine infrastructure.
+As of September 30, 2023 both March 31, 2024 and December 31, 2022 December 31, 2023, there was no balance outstanding on the Latitude JV Note.
 Future advances, if any, will be repaid by the JV as each home is sold.
 See Note 18.
 Commitments and Contingencies for additional information related to the revolving promissory note.
 The day-to-day activities of the JV are being managed through a board of managers, with each JV partner having equal voting rights.
 The Company has determined that Latitude Margaritaville Watersound JV is a VIE, but that the Company is not the primary beneficiary since it does not have the power to direct the activities that most significantly impact the economic performance of the JV.
 The Company's investment in the Latitude Margaritaville Watersound JV is accounted for using the equity method.
 See Note 18.
-Commitments and Contingencies for additional information related to the guaranty by the Company.
+Commitments and Contingencies for additional information related to the revolving promissory note and guaranty by the Company.